Parth2753/Parth2753/README.md

 - 🧠 Programming Languages: **Java**, **Python**, **C**, and more
 - 🛠️ Working on small projects to enhance my **development skills** and **hands-on experience**
 - 💬 Open to collaborating on **mini-projects** and networking with **tech experts**
+- 🔥 Will start with frontend web development very soon(deep learning and the logic behind each and every code in frontend)

 ---